C0deWiser/laravel/README.md

 This trait applicable to any `BelongsToMany` custom `Builder`.

-It provides `whereBelongsToMany` and `orWhereBelongsToMany` methods, that works alike `whereHas` and `orWhereHas` methods, but sends to a callback not a `Builder` instance, but `BelongsToMany` instance.
+It provides `whereHasMany` and `whereDoesntHaveMany` methods, that works alike `whereHas` and `whereDoesntHave` methods, but sends to a callback not a `Builder` instance, but `BelongsToMany` instance.

 This allows to make `pivot` calls: